slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Trust and vulnerability are correlated.
 Trust someone if they say they are human and susceptible to conflicts of interest but actively avoiding them.

 > *'If you are struggling in your relationships, odds are, you are withholding your truth.
 You need to open up, tell the truth, be honest without fear of outcome and without any neediness.
-Don't hide your feelings from people who show you theirs.'*
+Don’t hide your feelings from people who show you theirs.'*

 > *'It happens to everyone as they grow up.
-You find out who you are and what you want, and then you realize that people you've known forever don't see things the way you do.
+You find out who you are and what you want, and then you realize that people you've known forever don’t see things the way you do.
 So you keep the wonderful memories, but find yourself moving on.' -- Nicholas Sparks*

 > *'You loose your identity, you loose people.' -- Amy Cuddy*